jlb10333/longinus/MASTER_PLAN.md

     - Saving/loading of activation levels
   - Water Physics (maybe)
 ### Squash bugs
+- Chain can be activated outside of the mount radius
 - Culling is over-eager for cuboids in the direct corners of the screen
 - Seeker enemies will slam into the wall bc the speed cap uses absolute value
 ### Level design